jagdishpatil02/accessible-code-generator/README.md

 4. Run `ng serve` (Ensure that you have the Angular CLI installed on your machine.
 To install the Angular CLI, use the command `npm install -g @angular/cli`).

-5. Go to home.component.ts file and replace your `apiKey: 'YOUR_KEY'` with your own API Key that you generated from https://platform.openai.com/account/api-keys
+5. Go to auth.interceptor.ts file and replace your `const token = 'YOUR_API_KEY'` with your own API Key that you generated from https://platform.openai.com/account/api-keys

 ## Tech Stack